England made to work after posting massive total

 England will have been well aware just how good the pitch is for batting, but their time in the field showed the effort needed to take 20 wickets required for victory.

 Ben Stokes' side tried everything, including a spell of bouncers from the captain himself.
-Liam Livingstone spent time off the field and did not bowl.
+They may rue not selecting the pace of Jamie Overton ahead of spin-bowling all-rounders Will Jacks and Liam Livingstone - Livingstone jarred his knee in the field and did not bowl.

 In the tourists' favour is how quickly they scored their runs - there is plenty of time to force victory.
 Even if Pakistan bat all day on Saturday, they will still be some distance behind.